 Polk County has an established land use system which sets forth a procedure for amendments to the Polk County Comprehensive Plan and the Polk County Zoning Ordinances.
-This application requires two (2) public hearings and is subject to the notice requirements listed in PCZO Chapter 111.
-Citizen involvement is advanced by providing appropriate notice and an opportunity to comment on this application.
-Notice for comments and of any and all public hearings will be mailed appropriately and timely by County Staff pursuant to the requirements listed in PCZO 111.340-111.370.
+This Amendment is subject to the notice and comment period set forth in the procedures code for land use applications and this Application will require a public hearing.
 The comprehensive plan amendment process includes opportunities for participation from the public.
-The Hearings Officer concurs with the Applicant and finds that the application would be in compliance with Goal 1.
+This goal is satisfied.